 Little Leaf Notcher (Artipus floridanus)

-Detailing the identifying qualities of the Little Leaf Notcher, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Little Leaf Notcher.

 Updated: 8/2/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org